tamlthari/tiki_PostGreSQL_app/README.md

 ## Build Flask app
 1. Database connection
     - We use `flask_sqlalchemy SQLAlchemy` to create data class models and query
+    - `models.py` creates the class data models and `config.py` contains configuration for our app
     - Database can be query in realtime by input URL path
 2. Start Flask app
     - On terminal run  `python app.py` to start the Flask app